kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 Optionally, you can create additional layers with contents in other paths.

 Finally, if a registry is provided, the created module is pushed.
+Before pushing, additional module validation is performed, e.g: the default custom resource defined in the \"default.yaml\" file is validated against CustomResourceDefinition.

 ```bash